Children and Young People in Care

-2021 has started with another level of uncertainty and a return to lockdown.
-But this time we are familiar with what this looks like.
-We know that this will mean learning from home for many of us.
+Summer 2021 has started with brighter days and a return to school.
+We know that, for some of us, this will mean learning from home too if you are asked to isolate.
 We also know that we can motivate ourselves to attend classes online, or ask for help if we are finding things difficult.

 Remember that the Virtual School is your education champion.
 Care may mean you change school, or worried about how to achieve something.
 Our job is to remove these issues, and help you to be the best you can be.